 Images are listed in order of the naming convention of the images (either numerical or alphabetical).
 For example, if you re-name your images “fine arts 1,” “fine arts 2” and “fine arts 3” with the primary image named “fine arts 1,” that image would show up first.

 Yes.
-Your image will still be viewed by the jurors in an acceptable quality, but we recommend the shortest dimension of the submitted image be 1,000 pixels.
+Your image will still be viewed by the jurors in an acceptable quality, but we recommend the shortest dimension of the submitted image be at least 1,000 pixels.

 Work of students is eligible only if executed without the help of the instructor and the piece is an original work of art.

 Yes.
 These pieces are allowed, but they must be framed (with the hardware removed).

 Names of jurors are not made public until the First Glance Event held the Tuesday evening before the State Fair begins.

 Unfortunately, the judges do not send critiques or explanations.
 The volume of work they have to review in a short amount of time does not allow for it.
 Jurors change each year and their bios along with a criteria statement will be available to see in the online catalog.
 Although it doesn’t give specific answers, that might be an insight into their process.

 Frames don’t have to be expensive, but make sure it is good quality.
 Factor in the framing cost when pricing your piece of art.
 Do not use picture frames or plastic frames that easily come apart.
 Frame must extend 1/4″ beyond the frontal surface of the work.